 Planetary Motion · Orbits & Celestial Cycles

 Planets dance around the Sun in predictable elliptical paths governed by gravity.
-Understanding their orbits, speeds, and cycles — including the fascinating phenomenon of retrograde motion — reveals the clockwork precision of our solar system.
+Understanding their orbits, speeds, and cycles — including the fascinating phenomenon of retrograde motion — reveals the clockwork precision of our solar system and provides practical cosmic timing guidance for daily life.

 Kepler's Laws of Planetary Motion